Merseyside Ringing Group

 If you are interested in training to ring birds, please contact

 All of our trained ringers are amateurs, licensed under the Wildlife & Countryside Act 1981 by the BTO (British Trust for Ornithology).
-Ringing in Britain is supported by the JNCC (Joint Nature Conservation Committee) on behalf of the government's nature conservation agencies including Natural England and the Countryside Council for Wales.
+Ringing in Britain is supported by the JNCC (Joint Nature Conservation Committee) on behalf of the government's nature conservation agencies including Natural England and Natural Resources Wales.

 Merseyside Ringing Group is a Registered Charity (No. 700044)